-Injuries can happen at any time; in an emergency, immediately receiving care can be the difference between life and death.
-This free hands-on training, presented by Mercy Health -St. Vincent’s Trauma Program, will give you the confidence to assist someone in a life threatening situation until help arrives.
+In an emergency, immediately receiving care can be the difference between life and death.
+This hands-on training by Mercy Health -St. Vincent’s Trauma Program will give you the confidence to assist someone in a life-threatening situation.

 Join us for some friendly competition at PuzzlePalooza!
 You’ll participate as a team to complete a puzzle – the first team to finish wins.
 The maximum amount of team members is 4 and there will be two levels of competition – 300 pieces or 500-550 pieces.